CDC approves Covid vaccine for children under five

 The Pfizer vaccine is administered in three doses, with the second dose given three weeks after the first and the third given at least eight weeks after the second.
 The Moderna vaccine is a two-dose vaccine, with the second administered four weeks after the first.

-CDC advisors discussed the two vaccines’ effectiveness in children as young as six months old in an hours-long meeting on Saturday morning, before voting unanimously in favour of their approval.
+CDC advisers discussed the two vaccines’ effectiveness in children as young as six months old in an hours-long meeting on Saturday morning, before voting unanimously in favour of their approval.

 The landmark decision was celebrated by the CDC officials, finally giving parents the chance to vaccinate their young children two years into the pandemic.

-Dr. Sarah Long, a paediatrician at St Christopher’s Hospital for Children in Philadelphia and CDC committee member, urged parents to get their children vaccinated “to save their lives”.
+Dr Sarah Long, a paediatrician at St Christopher’s Hospital for Children in Philadelphia and CDC committee member, urged parents to get their children vaccinated “to save their lives”.

 “We want to say today that if you’re not going to immunize your children, we think that’s a misplaced concern and that you should immunize your children to save their lives,” she said.